 locktest to test the viability of a filesystem for running Splunk.

 Locktest is a program that tests the start up process.
 If

 locktest runs and fails, then the filesystem is not suitable for running Splunk.

-Considerations regarding file descriptors (FDs) on *nix systems
+Considerations regarding file descriptor limits (FDs) on *nix systems

 Usually, the default file descriptor limit (controlled by the

 ulimit -n command on a *nix-based OS) is 1024.
 Your Splunk administrator should determine the correct level, but it should be at least 8192.
 Even if Splunk allocates just a single file descriptor for each of the activities above, it’s easy to see how a few hundred files being monitored, a few hundred forwarders sending data, a handful of very active users on top of reading/writing to/from the datastore can easily exhaust the default setting.

 The more tasks your Splunk Enterprise instance is doing, the more FDs it will need, so you should increase the ulimit value if you start to see your instance run into problems with low FD limits.